joseloc300/FGNotebook/Street Fighter 6/Chun-Li.md

 | -------------------------- | ------ | --------- | -------- | -------------- | -------------------- | --------------------- |
 | st.LP, st.LP, st.LP        | 810    | +5        | -        | 0              | 0                    | same for cr.LP but +4 |
 | st.LP, st.LP, st.LP, qcfLK | 1370   | +3        | -        | 0              | 0                    |                       |

+## Matchups

+### Blanka

+- st.MK or 4.HP to anti-air blanka ball.
+4.HP is safer in terms of hurtbox and you can use it very early.
+On the other hand st.MK is faster which makes it better to use on reaction and safer on whiff if blanka ball doesn't connect.
+Available combos below
+  - st.MK, qcf.MK
+  - st.MK, qcf.KK, etc (if qcf.KK is used too soon Lv2 can whiff)
+  - st.MK, Lv1/Lv2/Lv3
+  - 4.HP, Lv1/Lv2/Lv3
+  - 4.HP, qcb.KK, Lv3
+  - 4.HP, qcf.HK
+  - 4.HP, qcf.KK, etc (if qcf.KK is used too soon Lv2 can whiff)
+  - 4.HP, 22.HK

 [Return to character select](./index.md)